ashokreddy1613/Interview/AWS.md

     - Regular resource review
     - Using Cost Explorer

-## 7. Container Services

-### 7.1 ECS/Fargate
-20. What is AWS Fargate?
+## 20. What is AWS Fargate?
     - Serverless compute engine for containers
     - Works with ECS and EKS
     - No EC2 instance management
     - Automatic resource allocation

-## 8. Hybrid Cloud

-### 8.1 Storage Gateway
-21. What is AWS Storage Gateway?
+## 21. What is AWS Storage Gateway?
     - Hybrid cloud storage service
     - Connects on-premises to AWS
     - Local caching capability
     - Secure data transfer

-## 9. Load Balancing

-22. What are the types of load balancers in AWS?
+## 22. What are the types of load balancers in AWS?
     1. Application Load Balancer (ALB)
     2. Network Load Balancer (NLB)
     3. Gateway Load Balancer (GWLB)

-23. How does weighted routing work in load balancers?
+## 23. How does weighted routing work in load balancers?
     Weighted routing allows you to distribute traffic to different targets based on assigned weights.
 This is useful for testing new application versions or gradually shifting traffic.

     Where Weighted Routing Is Used: 🔹 1.
 Route 53 (DNS-Based Weighted Routing) Not a load balancer, but used for routing traffic between resources like: